d-millar/ghidra-debugger-how-to/tips/add_a_debugger.md

 - The remaining set of python functions, **hooks.py**, comprises callbacks for various events sent by the native debugger.
 The current *drgn* code has no event system.
 A set of skeletal methods has been left in place as (a) we can use the single-step button as a stand-in for "update state", and (b) some discussion exists in the *drgn* user forums regarding eventually implementing more control functionality.

+### Revisiting the schema

+- At this point, revisiting and editing the schema may be called for.
+For example, for **drgn**, it's not obvious that there can ever be more than one session, so it may be cleaner to embed *Processes* at the root.
+This, in turn, requires editing the "commands.py" and "methods.py" patterns.
+Similarly, as breakpoints are supported, the breakpoint-related entries may safely be deleted.

+- In general, the schema can be structured however you like, but there are several details worth mentioning.
+Interfaces generally need to be respected for various functions in the GUI to work.
+Process, thread, frame, module, section, and memory elements can be named arbitraily, but their interfaces must be named correctly.
+Additionally, the logic for finding elements in the tree is quite complicated.
+Elements to be traversed as part of the default search process must be tagged *canonical* and containers should have the interface *Aggregate*.

+- Each entry may have *elements* of the same type are ordered by keys, and *attributes* of arbitrary type.
+The *element* entry describes the schema for all elements; the schema for attributes may be given explicit using name *attribute* entries or defaulted using the unnamed *attribute* entry, typically *<attribute schema="VOID">* or *<attribute schema="ANY">*.
+The schema for any element in the Model View is visible using the hover, which helps substantially when trying to identify schema traversal errors.

+- Schema entries may be marked *hidden=yes* with the obvious result.
+Additionally, certain attribute names and schema have special properties.
+For example, *_display* defined the visible ID for an entry in the Model tree, and *ADDRESS* and *RANGE* mark attributes which are navigable.

+### Unit tests

+### Documentation

+### Extended features